Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

     </privileges>
     ```

-2. To use the functions and data types for the Watchface Complication Provider API, include the `<watchface-complication-provider.h>` header file in your application:
+2. To use the functions and data types for the Watch Face Complication Provider API, include the `<watchface-complication-provider.h>` header file in your application:

     ```cpp
     #include <watchface-complication-provider.h>
     ```

-## Updating the Complication Data
+## Updating Complication Data

-When the request occurs to update the complication data, complication provider app can receive the request by adding
-`watchface_complication_provider_update_requested_cb()`.
-The watchface application can send the update reqeust and the request also occurs after the
-complication provider app notifies that the complication data is changed.
+When the request occurs to update the complication data, the complication provider application can receive the request by adding `watchface_complication_provider_update_requested_cb()`.
+The watchface application can send the update request and this request also occurs after the complication provider application notifies that the complication data is changed.

 ```cpp
 void _watchface_complication_provider_update_requested_cb(const char *provider_id,